 We get this question from our community a lot!
 For as long as I’ve been in Germany, I thought they were the same thing due to people using both words interchangeably in conversations.
 However similar, there is a textbook difference according to online sources.

 1) CV – A CV (curriculum vitae) is a long-form document spanning multiple pages that presents an exceptionally detailed view of your experience, education, skills, and achievements.
 These long-form CVs are used more in academia than anywhere else.
 More common are “CV summaries,” where you condense your CV into a short one or two-page brief.
-CVs tend to be extremely direct and to the point, using fact-based sentences without an excessive use of adjectives or flowery language.
+CVs tend to be extremely direct and to the point, using fact-based sentences without excessive use of adjectives or flowery language.

 2) Resume – Resumes, common in places like the United States, are more of a personal marketing brochure intentionally designed to advertise a person’s experience, education, skills, and experience.
-As these documents are usually heavy on self-promotion, you may observe a higher frequency of buzz-words, longer sentences, and slight exaggerations.
+As these documents are usually heavy on self-promotion, you may observe a higher frequency of buzzwords, longer sentences, and slight exaggerations.

 Neither format is better than the other, and in our opinion, a combination of the two is the perfect blend when you’re writing your German CV.
 You need to convey factual information about yourself while hyping yourself up at the same time.
 As such, this is the approach we advocate in this CV guide.

-How To Format Your German CV
+How To Format A German CV

 One of the first things you need to think about when putting together your German CV is the format: